Driving lessons and specialist driving instructors

 The theory test

-The pass mark for the multiple choice part is 43 correct answers out of 50 questions.
+The pass mark for the multiple choice part is 43 right answers out of 50 questions.
 For the hazard perception part it is 44 out of a possible 75 points.
-You must pass both parts of the theory test in the same sitting to obtain your theory test pass certificate.
+You must pass both parts of the theory test in the same sitting to receive your theory test pass certificate.

 Theory tests are usually held at test centres, which are generally wheelchair accessible and offer specialist facilities for people with disabilities.
 However, arrangements can be made for you to take the test at home or at a different centre if your local centre is not accessible to you.